Call for Nominations and Applications

 The Faculty Ombuds’ concerns extend to all aspects of University life that affect faculty.
-The Ombuds offers a private place to voice concerns, clarify desired outcomes, think through difficult situations, develop options, and problem-solve; channels complaints of faculty to appropriate University officials or committees (including the Faculty Grievance Committee and the Committee of Counsel on Academic Freedom and Responsibility); and seeks expeditious and impartial redress.
+The Ombuds offers a private opportunity to voice concerns, clarify desired outcomes, think through difficult situations, develop options, and problem-solve; channels complaints of faculty to appropriate University officials or committees (including the Faculty Grievance Committee and the Committee of Counsel on Academic Freedom and Responsibility); and seeks expeditious and impartial redress.
 The Ombuds ensures that case records are maintained in a confidential manner; recommends to University officials procedures or policies as necessary; makes a written annual report to the Executive Vice President and Provost and the Faculty Council regarding the operation of the Office of the Faculty Ombuds; makes periodic reports to appropriate University standing committees when issues arise that should be addressed by those committees; and, when deemed necessary, reports to the Executive Vice President and Provost or appropriate University committee any valid complaint for which no remedy has been found, making recommendations as appropriate regarding such complaints.

-Only tenured professors employed at The University of Texas at Austin are eligible for the Faculty Ombuds position.
+Only tenured full professors employed at The University of Texas at Austin are eligible for the Faculty Ombuds position.
 Additional qualifications include:

 - an understanding of the administrative procedures of the University;